Live Input

 NDI

-VERTEX automatically detects NDI streams into your network.
+VERTEX automatically detects NDI streams in your network.

-Each detected stream is listed as a Live Input Element as child element of your VERTEX System into Project Explorer
+Each detected stream is listed as a Live Input Element in Project Explorer > Systems Manager > System

 When no NDI Stream or a wrong number of streams is detected, try to refresh the Video Sources of your System: